mlcommons/mobile_app_open/mobile_back_litert/README.md

 * `stable_diffusion` and the `llm-*` benchmarks each offer a Metal choice, and **CPU stays selected for both**.
 They are offered to be measured, not as defaults; nothing below has been confirmed on a device yet.
+* Offering the LLM choice costs a download. `listResources()` in `benchmark.dart` walks every `delegate_choice`, so the GPU export is fetched whether or not Metal is ever selected: +1.25 GB on iOS, once, since `llm-1b` and `llm-1b-instruct` name the same URL and the resource set dedupes.
+  Android already pays this.
+The `stable_diffusion` Metal choice costs nothing extra -- it names the same four files as its CPU choice, and the per-delegate model directory is symlinks into one shared download.
 * The LLM Metal choice was withdrawn once and has now been reinstated with a fix.
 What was measured on an iPad mini: the delegate is killed by `EXC_RESOURCE` while still initialising (`delegate_kernel.cc`, "Initializing